Dave Campo

 David Cross Campo (born July 18, 1947) is an American football coach and former player.
 Campo served as the head coach for the Dallas Cowboys of the National Football League (NFL) from 2000 to 2002, compiling a record of 15 wins and 33 losses.
 He has also been an assistant coach for numerous NFL and college teams.

-Early years
+Early years and college career

 Campo attended Robert E. Fitch High School in Groton, Connecticut, where he lettered in football and baseball.

-College career
+He attended Bridgton Academy in 1966.

-Campo attended Central Connecticut State, where he lettered football and baseball.
-In football, he played defensive back.
-In baseball, he played shortstop and was a two-time All-East selection.
+Campo attended Central Connecticut State, where he lettered in football and baseball.
+In football, he played halfback.
+In baseball, he played second base and was a two-time All-East selection.

 In 1999, Campo was awarded an honorary doctoral degree from his alma mater.
 Of more than 50 such degrees awarded by CCSU, Campo's remains the only one titled Doctor of Health and Physical Education.